United States report

 National Security Letters

-In the second half of 2017, we received between 500 and 999 NSLs from the FBI.
-Those NSLs sought information regarding between 1500 and 1999 “selectors” used to identify a Verizon customer.
+In the first half of 2018, we received between 0 and 499 NSLs from the FBI.
+Those NSLs sought information regarding between 2000 and 2499 “selectors” used to identify a Verizon customer.
 (The government uses the term “customer selector” to refer to an identifier, most often a phone number, which specifies a customer.
 The number of selectors is generally greater than the number of “customer accounts.”
 An NSL might ask for the names associated with two different telephone numbers; even if both phone numbers were assigned to the same customer account, we would count them as two selectors.)

 The FBI may seek only limited categories of information through an NSL: name, address, length of service and toll billing records.
 Verizon does not release any other information in response to an NSL, such as content or location information.

 National Security Letters typically prohibit a recipient, such as Verizon, from disclosing to any other person that an NSL was received or that the recipient provided information in response to it.
 Until recently, such non-disclosure requirements applied indefinitely.
 The USA Freedom Act, however, required the FBI to periodically review if each NSL recipient could be relieved of the non-disclosure requirements.
-To that end, we have recently received letters from the FBI advising that the non-disclosure requirements of seven NSLs – received in May 2013, May 2014 (two), July 2014 (two), August 2016 and April 2017 – are no longer applicable.
+To that end, we have recently received letters from the FBI advising that the non-disclosure requirements of five NSLs – received in April 2013, October 2013, March 2014, November 2014 and May 2015 – are no longer applicable.

 We therefore can now disclose that we complied with each NSL by provided name, address, dates of service and/or toll billing records, as authorized by the relevant statute.
-The May 2013 NSL sought information regarding two customer selectors and one of the July 2014 NSLs sought information regarding two customer selectors.
-The other five NSLs sought information regarding only one customer selector.
+The April 2013 NSL sought information regarding three customer selectors and the October 2013 NSLs sought information regarding two customer selectors.
+The other three NSLs sought information regarding only one customer selector.
 Moreover, where applicable, we have revised the table above to reflect receipt of these NSLs.

 A National Security Letter, or NSL, is a request for information in national security matters; it cannot be used in ordinary criminal, civil or administrative matters.
 When the Director of the Federal Bureau of Investigation issues a National Security Letter to a wire or electronic communications provider (like Verizon) such a provider must comply.
 The law that authorizes the FBI to issue NSLs also requires the Director of the FBI to report to Congress regarding NSL requests.